SOlaCoder005/coca-women-wellness/README.md

 ## 1. Overview

-The Coca Women Wellness (CWW) website hosts and provides primary and secondary content that helps users develop mindfulness practices that can bolster their wellbeing.
+The Coca Women Wellness (CWW) website provides primary and secondary content that helps users develop mindfulness practices that can bolster their wellbeing.

-CWW aspires to assist in supporting initiatives around the wellbeing of minority ethnic communities, particularly African and Caribbean communities.
+CWW aspires to assist in supporting initiatives around the wellbeing of minority ethnic communities, particularly African & Caribbean communities.
 To contribute to diversity and inclusion initiatives in the creative industry, CWW also shares content that has been curated by mindfulness and wellbeing influencers from the African & Caribbean diaspora.

 A secondary goal for CWW is to foster an online wellbeing community for users through sharing digital resources; as well as hosting in-person/online and social meetups (e.g. in-person and zoom).